Our students live in an increasingly fast-paced and rapidly evolving world that places new and unforeseeable challenges

 A Fixed Mindset is a belief that the skills, talents, and intelligence we possess are predetermined and unchangeable.
 This type of mindset is resistant to learning new things, critical feedback, or other attempts to improve one’s lot in life.
 It can be a barrier to finding happiness and success in life.

 A Growth Mindset is a belief that the skills, talents, and intelligence we possess can be improved upon by effort and perseverance.
 This type of mindset is open to learning new things, critical feedback, or other attempts to improve one’s lot in life.
 It can be a help in finding happiness and success in life.

 Writing Activities to Develop a Growth Mindset

 Once your students have a firm understanding of exactly what a growth mindset is, they can begin working to develop one.

 Writing is one effective tool to help students identify what type of mindset they currently have and also to encourage looking at things from a more growth mindset perspective.

 Growth Mindset Writing Activity 1: Keep a Writing Journal

 As we mentioned above, to help students to shift from a fixed mindset to a growth mindset, they must first develop an awareness of their current perspectives and behaviors.
 With conscious awareness, they can begin to operate from the perspective of a growth mindset until this becomes an unconscious habit.

 Personal journals are perfect for this.
 Keeping a daily journal encourages students to reflect on their thoughts and actions each day.
 Doing this will help them to identify behaviors in both.

 Writing is a great way for students to reveal their thinking to themselves.
 Encourage students to identify times when they’ve displayed a fixed mindset and record these in their writing.
 These recordings will help them to use goal setting as a means later to improve their outlook, as we shall see shortly.

-Journals are great because they force the student to create and define specific goals and provide a way to track progress and keep themselves accountable.
+Journals are great because they force students to create and define specific goals and provide a way to track progress and keep themselves accountable.